mosem/tfilm/README.md

 This will output the trained model to output directory: something like ```valentini.lr0.000300.1.g4.b16```

 ## Enhance files

+Run the following command from root directory to enhance files using trained model.

 ```
 python src/run.py eval \